Gath (city): Iron Age

+Iron I

 During the Iron Age, the site became a major Philistine site, "Gath of the Philistines", one of the five cities of the Philistine "pentapolis", known from biblical and extra-biblical (such as Assyrian) sources.
 Settled from the earliest phases of the Philistine culture (c.
-1175 BCE), evidence of the various stages of the Philistine culture have been found.
+1200 BCE), evidence of the various stages of the Philistine culture have been found.
 In particular, finds indicating the gradual transformation of the Philistines, from a non-local (Aegean) culture, to a more locally oriented culture abound.
 This process, which has been termed "acculturation" or "creolisation" can be seen in various aspects of the Philistine culture, as the Iron Age unfolds.

+Iron II

 Of particular importance are the strata dating to the 10th–9th century BCE, in which rich assemblages of finds were uncovered.
 These strata enable the study of the entire sequence of the Philistine culture, since at other Philistine sites (such as Ekron, Ashdod, and Ashkelon) these phases are not well represented.

+Archaeologists believe it was the largest city of the Southern Levant during the 10th and 9th centuries BCE.
+Recent excavations have uncovered dramatic evidence of a siege and subsequent destruction of the site in the late 9th century BCE, which can be related to the biblical verse that mentions its capture by Hazael of Aram Damascus.